electronart/TARILIO/README.md

 NOTE: eSearch Pro and Portable versions 1.1.9288 (6 June 2025) and earlier revert to eSearch Lite after 30 days.
 Later versions under the open-source license no longer require a serial number and will continue to remain fully functional and free of charge for private, non-commercial use or commercial 30-day evaluation use.

 TARILIO PRO versions contain additional closed-source code and are for commercial use.
-They require a serial number or will revert to the private, non-commercial eSearch/TARILIO version after 30-days, they also revert after 1 year unless the license/serial is renewed.
+They require a serial number or will revert to a TARILIO Lite version after 30-days, they also revert after 1 year unless the license/serial is renewed.
 You can evaluate using the eSearch/TARILO versions above, and install the TARILIO PRO version later, it will recognise your configurations, saved settings, indexes, etc.

 [TARILIO Pro](https://dtsearch.co.uk/news/product/tarilio-pro/) 1.1.9439 (Released 04 Nov 2025)